philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 # It's SQL time
 Ok, so Judo move #1: just write your datalog program in the above form in the first place.

 "Standard" Datalog is not god given really.
-The point we are at is a perfectly reasonable (interesting even), struct-centric, column-named, linear patterned datalog.
+The design point we are at is a perfectly reasonable (interesting even), record-centric, column-named, linear patterned datalog.

 This SQLog isn't _that_ much worse than regular datalog and the compilation burden of doing these translations is not worth it unless you're writing a lot of datalog and willing to maintain a significant library.

-It's admittedly a little ugly.
+It's admittedly a little ugly and brings us further from looking like conventional first order logic.
 If you really insist on the features of standard datalog, you can add them one by one.
 I have shown how to do so in the previous blog posts.

 Now it is easy to translate to SQL mechanically as a lightweight design pattern or library and to retain the essential points of set semantics, fixpoint calculation, and the seminaive optimization.